Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh found 1000 mini nukes and 1 Fat Man after leaving his vault.
+Jayesh committed the act hara-kiri last night.
+Later, he cleaned up the mess, cooked up some breakfast and went bass fishing.

-Updated on: [8/11/2025]
+Updated on: [9/11/2025]
 <!-- #jokeEnd -->